Current Research at Milford Laboratory

 Our Milford staff develops probiotics for use in oyster hatcheries and performs studies in aquaculture gear as habitat for marine life, nutrient bioextraction studies, shellfish genetics research, offshore shellfish aquaculture potential, and responses of shellfish to ocean acidification.

-The primary mandates of NOAA Fisheries are to use sound science to manage and conserve the nation's ocean resources and habitats and to ensure their renewability for the future.
+NOAA Fisheries' primary mandates are to use sound science to manage and conserve the nation's ocean resources and habitats, and to ensure their renewability for the future.
 Although our techniques have advanced over the years, the Milford Laboratory has always made strong positive contributions to meeting these objectives.

-Present research at the Milford Laboratory emphasizes aquaculture and ecosystem-related work.
-Our well integrated aquaculture research program evaluates current and proposed marine aquaculture practices for technical effectiveness, environmental compatibility, and sustained commercial success.
-Working closely with industry partners, we provide aquaculture science and develop new methods and technologies to enhance production.
+Present research at the Milford Laboratory emphasizes shellfish aquaculture and ecosystem-related work.
+Our well-integrated aquaculture research program evaluates current and proposed marine aquaculture practices for technical effectiveness, environmental compatibility, and sustained commercial success.
+Working closely with industry partners, we provide shellfish aquaculture science and develop new methods and technologies to enhance production.
 In addition, we study the interactions between aquaculture practices and coastal marine habitats and species.
 Our research supports the sustainable expansion of domestic aquaculture.

 Probiotic Bacteria for Use in Shellfish Hatcheries